RebelGuy/chat-mate/projects/server/readme.md

 Can return the following errors:
 - `403`: When the logged-in user is not a streamer.

+### `POST /twitch/authorise`
+Authorises the authorisation code and updates the stored Twitch `access_token` in the database.

+Query parameters:
+- `code` (`string`): The authorisation code obtained from Twitch after logging on.

+Returns an empty response body.

+Can return the following errors:
+- `403`: When the logged-in user is not a streamer.

 ### `GET /youtube/status`
 Retrieves the status of the ChatMate admin YouTube channel in relation to the logged-in streamer's current primary YouTube channel.
 ChatMate requires that the streamer add the admin channel as a moderator.
 Note that we can only check the moderator status at the time of the last message received in the streamer's latest livestream.